Formation of gravastars

-The evolution of the surface mass $M_{\Sigma}$ is shown in the left panel of Fig.~\ref{fig:emfig3}, while that of the surface tension $S^{\theta}_{~\theta}$ is reported in the right panel.
-The initial conditions for the dust parameters are the same as in Fig.~\ref{fig:fig1}, but the initial energy density in the de-Sitter region is set to be $e_{\rm I}/e_{\rm II}(\eta_{\star})=1$, which leads to $M_{\Sigma}=0$ at the end of the collapse.
 The fact that the surface mass becomes negative during the evolution can be explained in a number of different ways.
-First, to keep the total mass $M$ constant while the mass of the de-Sitter region $M_{\rm I}$ increases more rapidly than the decrease of the mass of the dust region $M_{\rm II}$.
-Alternatively, as a result of choice of the initial (positive) energy density, which is $e_{\rm I} > e_{\rm II}$ essentially at all times and provides a negative contribution in Eq.~\eqref{eq:Msigma}.
-The behavior of the surface tension is instead simpler to understand and increases from an initial zero value, when the expansion of the de-Sitter bubble has not started yet, diverging when the dust shell is compressed to zero thickness.
-This is in perfect agreement with what expected for a static gravastar, where $S^{\theta}_{~\theta} \to \infty$ in the limit of a zero-thickness shell, \ie for $\epsilon\to 0$.
+First, to keep the total mass $M$ constant while the mass of the de Sitter region $M_{\rm I}$ increases more rapidly than the decrease of the mass of the dust region $M_{\rm II}$.
+Alternatively, as a result of the choice of the initial (positive) energy density, which is $e_{\rm I} > e_{\rm II}$ essentially at all times and provides a negative contribution in Eq.~\eqref{eq:Msigma}.
+The behavior of the surface tension is instead simpler to understand and increases from an initial zero value, when the expansion of the de Sitter bubble has not started yet, diverging when the dust shell is compressed to zero thickness.
+This is in perfect agreement with what is expected for a static gravastar, where $S^{\theta}_{~\theta} \to \infty$ in the limit of a zero-thickness shell, \ie for $\epsilon\to 0$.